hamkas/Basic_End_to_end_ML_model/README.md

 # Building Basic End to end ML model
-The project is to build a ML model to classify the stress level according to different features.
+This project is to build a ML model to classify the stress level according to different features.

 # Dataset
 The dataset sourced from Kaggle.